How to Compare Dental Clinics in Dublin Using Online Directories?

 This is the most critical, yet frequently skipped, step.
 A directory is a marketing tool; the state register is the law.

 Every dentist practicing in Dublin must be registered with the Dental Council of Ireland.
-Once you find a promising clinic in a directory, take the names of their primary dentists and cross-reference them with the official DCI Register of Dentists.
+Once you find a promising clinic on a directory, take the names of their primary dentists and cross-reference them with the official DCI Register of Dentists.

-If a practitioner is not listed or if they have conditions attached to their registration, walk away immediately.
+If a practitioner is not listed, or if they have conditions attached to their registration, walk away immediately.

 How to Read Dental Reviews Without Getting Fooled